better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 ## Radicle network
 The network of peers that replicate and gossip data with Radicle Link.

-## Radicle Upstream
-An open-source desktop application (graphic [user][us] interface, GUI) built to interact with and enable access to the Radicle network.
-However, in the future, it will be one of many potential clients that [user][us]s can use to access the Radicle network.

 ## remote
 Another peer's view of a project.
 Remotes can be pulled/fetched from.
 Maintainers of a project may choose to track other peer's views of their project